-The 2022 list of Jersey Choice Top Doctors is available 24/7.
+The 2023 list of Jersey Choice Top Doctors is available 24/7.
 Access is free.
 You can search the list by last name, specialty or location.
-In some cases, the doctors have chosen to enhance their listings with additional information, including board certification, license issue date, a biography and office addresses.
+Some doctors have chosen to enhance their listings with additional information, including board certification, license issue date, a biography and office addresses.
 There’s even a street map and a link to driving directions.

 Is there any professional oversight of the process?